 Car insurance is required by law according to the Dubai Insurance Authority.
 Those found in violation will face the consequences.
 Drivers found without insurance are fined AED 500.
 It doesn’t end there.
 4 black points are added, and the vehicle is impounded for a week.
 These measures may seem harsh but they are there for a reason.
 And it isn’t to provide a steady stream of clients for insurance providers.

 Accidents were a commonplace occurrence on the wide streets of Dubai.
-Without any insurance, those involved in collisions had to pay out of pocket for exorbitant damage repair, as well as medical bills.
-Making motor insurance in Dubai mandatory has not only allowed for ease of financial restitution in cases of damage but also reduced the number of collisions per year.
-Making motor insurance mandatory has actually encouraged the populace to be more careful on the road.
+Without any insurance, those involved in collisions had to pay out of pocket for exorbitant damage repair and medical bills.
+Making motor insurance in Dubai mandatory has allowed for ease of financial restitution in cases of damage and reduced the number of collisions per year.
+Making motor insurance mandatory has encouraged the populace to be more careful on the road.

 Furthermore, the UAE government is not unreasonable.
-It does not demand that people buy the most expensive insurance on the market.
-No. In fact, buying the basic motor insurance package fulfils the minimum requirements of the law.
-As long as residents buy Third-Party Liability insurance the government will consider them in compliance with the law.
+It does not demand that people buy the most expensive insurance.
+No. Buying the basic motor insurance package fulfills the minimum requirements of the law.
+If residents buy Third-Party Liability insurance, the government will consider them in compliance with the law.

 Two Basic Policies